 When should I make elderberry syrup?

-When should you make elderberry syrup?
-This is a bit of a loaded question.
+We feel that this is a bit of a loaded question.
 Firstly, you can do whatever you want.
 But we have a simple homemade elderberry syrup kit available through the link that you can make year-round.
 However, elderberries come in-season during the summer, sometime between June and September.
 We like to make our remedies with fresh berries, so if you were making it from scratch with hand-picked berries, summertime would be best.

-What is elderberry syrup good for?
+What is elderberry good for?

 What does elderberry syrup taste like?